Is Grammarly Accurate? (a Proofreader Tells All)

 How Does Grammarly Improve Its Accuracy?

-Grammarly has gone gangbusters with improving its accuracy.
-Funding of $90 million led by General Catalyst allowed Grammarly to put a lot of resources toward fine-tuning its algorithm (source).
+Grammarly has made significant strides in improving its accuracy.
+A $90 million funding round led by General Catalyst enabled Grammarly to devote significant resources to fine-tuning its algorithm (source).

 alt=""

-Improvements to Grammarly’s algorithm include increasing its accuracy in identifying errors and giving users correct suggestions.
+Improvements to Grammarly’s algorithm include increasing its accuracy in identifying errors and providing users with more accurate suggestions.
 Grammarly employs experts in natural language processing, machine learning, and linguistics to make these improvements (source).

 “AI systems also need feedback from humans.
 When lots of users hit “ignore” on a particular suggestion, for example, Grammarly’s computational linguists and researchers make adjustments to the algorithms behind that suggestion to make it more accurate and helpful.”